 - Monitor your site clicks using heat maps to find out where people TRY to click or where they just aren’t clicking

 - Apply KISS: Keep it simple, stupid

-When I visit this tour page it answers none of these questions, in fact, I have to search through the text to realize this.
-Whenever we build a page we have to think like the tourist, what information WE would want to know and then pull it out to make it easy.
+When I visit this tour page, it answers none of these questions.
+In fact, I have to search through the text to realize this.
+Whenever we build a page, we have to think like the tourist — what information would WE would want to know — and then pull it out to make it easy.
 Matt, our founder, did a webinar last year with Rezdy where he went deeper into the different people who book tours and how we can sell to them.

 Now recently I spoke to a helicopter tour operator in the US who was looking to increase his online bookings and reduce user friction.
-I did some more research into his company and how else a new website could help, this lead me to check out his TripAdvisor account, especially the 1-star reviews.
-Here’s what I found…
+I did some more research into his company and how else a new website could help, which led me to check out his TripAdvisor account, especially the 1-star reviews.
+Here’s what I found:

 The second review confirms this, with the guest being explicitly told that they require a minimum of 3 fliers and again having his flight canceled.
-In addition to this, this same guest was forced to lose 3lb on the day of his flight due to turning up on the day and discovering a weight limit of 200lb – of which he was slighting over.
+In addition to this, this same guest was forced to lose 3 lb on the day of his flight due to turning up on the day and discovering a weight limit of 200 lb – of which he was slightly over.

-Why was it in the Frequently asked questions?
-If I were to go on a helicopter tour certainly wouldn’t be asking whether I’m too heavy to travel in a 6-tonne helicopter.
-It isn’t intuitive to hide this in the FAQs, this should be clear in the sales funnel, specifically on tour pages.
+Why was it in the frequently asked questions?
+If I were to go on a helicopter tour, I certainly wouldn’t be asking whether I’m too heavy to travel in a 6-tonne helicopter.
+It isn’t intuitive to hide this in the FAQs.
+This should be clear in the sales funnel, specifically on tour pages.

 Treat Google as you would a website visitor.
-Again, a tagline or header such as: “Making your dreams come true” won’t help you with google.
-You want to avoid WhishyWashy language, and instead be very clear.
-Tell google:
+Again, a tagline or header such as ‘Making your dreams come true’ won’t help you with Google.
+You want to avoid wishy-washy language and instead be very clear.
+Tell Google: